maria-mz/bash-battle/README.md

 <img width="902" alt="lobby img" src="docs/lobby-img.png">

-### Note
+> [!NOTE]

-_The project is very much under development!_ I'm working on the gameplay aspect next.
+> _The project is very much under development!_ There is still a lot left to do.
+I'm working on the gameplay aspect next.

 ## Getting Started